wikiped/Wsl-IpHandler/README.md

     Import-Module WSL-IpHandler
     ```

-   > All commands that follow below require that the module has been imported with above command!
+   > All commands that follow below require that the module has been imported with above command.

 1. Activate Module.

-   1. Activate in Dynamic Mode:
+    - Activate in Dynamic Mode:

       ```powershell
       Install-WslIpHandler Ubuntu
       ```

-   1. Activate in Static Mode:
+    - Activate in Static Mode:

       To get WSL Instance IP address assigned automatically: